 DFC seeks to unlock high-quality private investment to support climate adaptation solutions for vulnerable communities, with priority to low and lower-middle income countries.
 If you are a small or medium enterprise that’s helping provide tools and capabilities to adapt to the impacts of climate change, visit this link or contact email@example.com to learn more about submitting a business proposal for DFC support.

 President Biden has named climate change as the existential threat of our time and called on DFC to support investment in climate mitigation, resilience, and adaptation in the developing world.
 While climate change impacts all countries, emerging economies are often particularly vulnerable because they lack the infrastructure, insurance, and agriculture technology to protect against severe weather.

-DFC is a leader in financing projects that help countries generate power from renewable sources including solar, wind, hydro, geothermal and biomass.
-The agency has launched a series of climate-focused commitments to extend its work in the developing world.
+DFC is also a leader in financing projects that help countries generate power from renewable sources including solar, wind, hydro, and geothermal.